Alexander Rich

 Alexander Rich (15 November 1924 – 27 April 2015) was an American biologist and biophysicist.
-He was the William Thompson Sedgwick Professor of Biophysics at MIT (since 1958) and Harvard Medical School.
+He was the William Thompson Sedgwick Professor of Biophysics at the Massachusetts Institute of Technology (since 1958) and Harvard Medical School.
 Rich earned an A.B. (magna cum laude) and an M.D. (cum laude) from Harvard University.
-He was a post-doc of Linus Pauling along with James Watson.
+He was a post-doc of Linus Pauling.
 During this time he was a member of the RNA Tie Club, a social and discussion group which attacked the question of how DNA encodes proteins.
-He had over 600 publications to his name.
+He has over 600 publications to his name.

 Born in Hartford, Connecticut, Rich was the founder of Alkermes and was a director beginning in 1987.
-Dr. Rich was co-chairman of the board of directors of Repligen Corporation, a biopharmaceutical company.
+Rich was co-chairman of the board of directors of Repligen, a biopharmaceutical company.
 He also served on the editorial board of Genomics and the Journal of Biomolecular Structure and Dynamics.

 Personal life

 Rich spent his early life in Springfield, Massachusetts.
 He grew up in a working-class family and worked in the U.S. Armory while he was in high school.
 From 1943 to 1946, Rich was in the U.S. Navy.

 He obtained a bachelor's in biochemical sciences from Harvard University in 1947 and a medical degree from Harvard Medical School in 1949.
 Rich died on 27 April 2015, aged 90.